 Open Scholarship research began in CILT in 2007.
-Initial projects funded by the Shuttleworth Foundation looked at case studies in sharing of teaching materials.
-This pioneering work led to CILT receiving funding from the Mellon Foundation to create a web referatory for sharing open education resources (teaching materials of any kind, available online and openly licenced).
+Initial projects funded by the Shuttleworth Foundation looked at case studies in the sharing of teaching materials.
+This pioneering work led to CILT receiving funding from the Mellon Foundation to create a portal or directory for sharing open education resources (teaching materials of any kind, available online and openly licensed).

-UCT’s first open content directory was developed in the Centre for Innovation in Learning and Teaching (CILT) from this Mellon grant.
+UCT’s first open content directory, OpenContent, was developed from this Mellon grant.
 The purpose of the initial directory was to provide a place for UCT academics to share OER.
 That same OER is now shared in the new OpenUCT repository (http://open.uct.ac.za/), launched in June 2014 and managed by the UCT Library.
 Contribution to the UCT OC directory is voluntary.

-CILT members have also been involved in the Research for OER for Development project which was completed in June 2018 (http://www.cilt.uct.ac.za/cilt/special-projects#roer4d).
-We have just started a new project called Digital Open Textbooks for Development or DOT4D (http://www.cilt.uct.ac.za/cilt/special-projects#roer4d).
-This project has a large research component, but it will also support academics who wish to create and share open textbooks.
-This support will have technical and publishing advice components as well as an opportunity to apply for small grants.
+In July 2018, CILT launched a new project called the Digital Open Textbooks for Development (DOT4D) project (http://www.cilt.uct.ac.za/cilt/dot4d).
+This project has a large research component, as well as supporting academics who wish to create and share open textbooks through technical and publishing advice, as well as a number of small developmental grants.

 Workshops and presentations: